Sign up below to receive free worship resources in your inbox (1-2 per month):

 Moravian Book of Worship 689

-Quotes about the State Budget as a Moral Document
+Quotes about State Budget

 The budget should be balanced.
 Public debt should be reduced.
 The arrogance of officialdom should be tempered, and assistance to foreign lands should be curtailed, lest Rome become bankrupt.